AyomideOlumideAttah/GameTheoryLab/README.md

 ---

 ## ✨ Features
+The ```axelrod_interactive``` subpackage houses the functionality for simulating and interacting with the IPD.
+The subpackage boasts of the following features:

 - **Extensive Strategy Library**: Includes 20 distinct IPD strategies—ranging from deterministic to stochastic, nice to nasty, forgiving to punitive, and simple to sophisticated.